wqking/markdownutil/doc/addtoc2md.md

 * Use `<a>` anchor tag as the TOC target.
 It doesn't depend on Github auto anchor feature.
 * Can selectively generate TOC for lengthy article with enough headings.
 (The `--min-headings` option)
-* Repeated calling the command on the same file will replace the previous TOC, not add more TOC.
+* Repeating the command on the same file will replace the previous TOC instead of adding more TOC.
 * Code blocks can be handled correct, the code lines start with '#' won't be treated as headings.
-* The generated TOC doesn't depend on Github auto anchor features.

 ## Command line usage
 `perl addtoc2md.pl [options] inputFile [more inputFile]`